d3/d3-hierarchy/README.md

 * *circle*.x - the *x*-coordinate of the circle’s center
 * *circle*.y - the *y*-coordinate of the circle’s center

-The circles are positioned according to the front-chain packing algorithm by [Wang et al.](https://dl.acm.org/citation.cfm?id=1124851).
+The circles are positioned according to the front-chain packing algorithm by [Wang *et al.*](https://dl.acm.org/citation.cfm?id=1124851)

 <a name="packEnclose" href="#packEnclose">#</a> d3.<b>packEnclose</b>(<i>circles</i>)